BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

 The Company operates in the exploration, development and production sector of the crude oil and natural gas industry.
 The Company’s receivables include amounts due, indirectly via the third-party operators of the wells, from purchasers of its crude oil and natural gas production.
 While certain of these customers, as well as third-party operators of the wells, are affected by periodic downturns in the economy in general or in their specific segment of the crude oil or natural gas industry, the Company believes that its level of credit-related losses due to such economic fluctuations have been immaterial.

 As a non-operator, 100% of the Company’s wells are operated by third-party operating partners.
 As a result, the Company is highly dependent on the success of these third-party operators.
 If they are not successful in the development, exploitation, production and exploration activities relating to the Company’s leasehold interests, or are unable or unwilling to perform, the Company’s financial condition and results of operation could be adversely affected.
 These risks are heightened in a low commodity price environment, which may present significant challenges to these third-party operators.
 The Company’s third-party operators will make decisions in connection with their operations that may not be in the Company’s best interests, and the Company may have little or no ability to exercise influence over the operational decisions of its third-party operators.
-For the three months ended March 31, 2021, the Company’s top four operators made up 55% of total oil and gas sales, compared to 53% for the three months ended March 31, 2020.
+For the six months ended June 30, 2021, the Company’s top four operators made up 57% of total oil and gas sales, compared to 51% for the six months ended June 30, 2020.

-The Company faces concentration risk due to the fact that substantially all of its oil and natural gas properties are located in North Dakota, Montana and (after the closing of the Reliance Acquisition described in Note 12) Pennsylvania.
-As a result, the Company is disproportionately exposed to risks affecting these geographic areas of operations.
+The Company faces concentration risk due to the fact that a substantial majority of its oil and natural gas revenue is sourced from North Dakota.
+Recent acquisitions have diversified our portfolio to include New Mexico and Pennsylvania.
+But the Company remains disproportionately exposed to risks affecting a limited number of geographic areas of operations.